atoomnetmarc/3D-Sorting-Algorithm-Visualizer/README.md

 ## Implementation Process

-This project was developed collaboratively with the AI model [Quasar Alpha](https://openrouter.ai/openrouter/quasar-alpha) (which was an early test version of [OpenAI GPT-4.1](https://openrouter.ai/openai/gpt-4.1)).
+This project was developed collaboratively with the AI models [Quasar Alpha](https://openrouter.ai/openrouter/quasar-alpha) (which was an early test version of OpenAI GPT-4.1) and [OpenAI GPT-4.1](https://openrouter.ai/openai/gpt-4.1).
 The development was structured into milestones, each implemented step-by-step by the AI.
 After completing each milestone, the human operator, [Marc Ketel](https://github.com/atoomnetmarc/), reviewed the implementation and discussed the AI's experiences and challenges.
 These insights were then incorporated back into the milestone, creating an iterative feedback loop that refined the development process.

 ```mermaid
 flowchart LR